DataTalksClub/project-of-the-week/2026/2026-09-02-ai-assisted-incident-investigation.md

 * ...
 * (Create a PR)

-(We will put the projects here after the event finishes)
+(We'll put the projects here after the event finishes)